eenfee/eenfee.github.io/_blogs/study-abroad/_study-destinations/2025-07-20-study-in-france.md

 ## Timing Your Application: The Two Intakes

-Most universities open admissions twice a year:
+Most universities open admissions twice a year in France:

 <div style="overflow-x: auto;">